Century after peak first scaled, Alaska mountain's name still disputed

-ANCHORAGE, Alaska, April 27 (Reuters) - A century after the first climber reached the summit of North America’s tallest peak, a growing movement of Alaskans is seeking to have it renamed Denali, a moniker meaning “the High One” that is traditionally used by Native Alaskans.
+ANCHORAGE, Alaska (Reuters) - A century after the first climber reached the summit of North America’s tallest peak, a growing movement of Alaskans is seeking to have it renamed Denali, a moniker meaning “the High One” that is traditionally used by Native Alaskans.

 The 20,320-foot (6,194-metre) peak is officially named “Mount McKinley” after the 25th U.S. president, William McKinley, although many mountain climbers and locals refer to it by the name used by the region’s Athabascan people.